Malco Theatres: The Crosstown - Memphis

 The auditorium with the original murals and drapes.

 The floor plan of The Crosstown.

 The Rialto - Morrilton, Arkansas

 The Rialto was built in 1911 by Mr. Guy Vail who operated the theater until it was purchased by Malco Theaters Inc. in 1953.
 Mr. Vail had been not only the owner, but also the pianist of the Rialto during its silent picture days.
-Today the Rialto is known as Rialto Community Arts Center which was purchased by the City of Morrilton in 1995.
+The Rialto was purchased by the City of Morrilton in 1995 and is known as Rialto Community Arts Center.